 Probably the most important role for a dean is to serve as a facilitator.
 Unit success is dependent upon the support and participation of the management team and the faculty.
 This is often difficult in a climate of competing goals, resource shortages, history of relationships, and the mysteries created by disciplinary differences.
 A dean needs to facilitate the ongoing conversations in the unit to work toward a consensus in ways that advance the organization as a whole and the academic units involved.

-Clear approach to decision-making
+A clear approach to decision-making

 I would describe my decision-making style as one that is grounded, principled, data-based/informed, transparent, and process oriented.